 Warrior, the Cinemax original show based on the writings of Bruce Lee is more than halfway through with its first season.
 Last episode, “Chewed Up, Spit Out, and Stepped On,” the bombing of the Chinese New Year Parade shocked Chinatown.
 A target attack by the Fong Hai, on behalf of the Long Zii against the Hop Wei, the Tong Wars, a historical event in the 1880s are set to begin.
 Now, in episode seven, “The Tiger and the Fox,” the Hop Wei are out for blood placing the head of the Long Zii and his wife Mai Ling (Dianne Doan) at the center of their revenge.

-The largest event of the “The Tiger and the Fox” is the fight between Bolo (Rich Ting) and our protagonist, Ah Sahm (Andrew Koji).
-Bolo, tasked with infiltrating the Long Zii safehouse in the middle of the night, swiftly does away with the guards off-camera, until he is confronted by Mai Ling.
+The largest event of “The Tiger and the Fox” is the fight between Bolo (Rich Ting) and our protagonist, Ah Sahm (Andrew Koji).
+Bolo, tasked with infiltrating the Long Zii safehouse in the middle of the night, swiftly does away with the guards off-camera, until Mai Ling confronts him.
 Unfortunately, she is not a fighter and as she’s about to die, Ah Sahm, literally comes flying in.
 For viewers, it’s a brother coming to save his sister, as he uses her old name, but for Bolo it’s a betrayal by a man he had reservations about, to begin with.

 What happens next is a subtle spectacle and the longest 1v1 we’ve seen all season, the stakes are high.
 If one wins, the other dies, plain and simple.
 In this fight sequence, we also get the strongest callbacks to Bruce Lee’s fighting style since the first few episodes.